Kristen’s Book Recommendations

 There is something special about survival books.
 A young boy is forced to live on his own in the wilds of Alaska when he pilot has a heart attack and their bush plane crashes.
 The daily adventure of mere survival and the quiet and power of the wilderness provide a formidable opponent in this boy against nature story.

-Where the Mountain Meets the Moon–by Grace Lin
+Where the Mountain Meets the Moon (Book #1)–by Grace Lin

 She is known for The Hunger Games, but I love her urban retelling of Alice in Wonderland best.
 A boy sees his little sister fall through a weird vent in their apartment building and plunges after, intent on rescuing her.
 They land in a war-torn land of magic and mayhem with flying bats, sentient cockroaches, and more adventure then they can possibly handle.
 It amazes me how the author still handles themes of war but for a child audience.
-This one will make you both weep and cheer out loud.
+This was Theo’s favorite middle grade series of all time.
+It will make you both weep and cheer out loud.

 A Long Walk to Water–by Linda Sue Park

 Based on a true story, this amazing book follows two eleven-year-olds in the Sudan, a girl from 2008 and a boy from 1985.
 Their stories of adventure and survival against terrible odds intersect beautifully in the end.
+Our boys read this for a school assignment and I’m so glad they did.
 This book paints a picture of incredible hardship as well as the fierce power of hope in the human heart.

-*The Lion, The Witch, and The Wardrobe–by C.S.
+*The Lion, The Witch, and The Wardrobe (Book #1)–by C.S.
 Lewis

 This classic fantasy draws the reader into another world full of mythical creatures and magic and yet somehow also paints a beautiful picture of Christ’s sacrifice for us.
 Just beautiful.